 Today is my daughter Annie's birthday.
 So as a salute I thought I would reprise something she wrote for the blog a few years ago.
 Thanks for being such a wonderful daughter.
 And for being funny.
 I love you.

-My daughter Annie recently attended the taping of THE PRICE IS RIGHT (it will air tomorrow morning, Wednesday) and along with her writing partner, Jon Emerson files this account of it:
+My daughter Annie recently attended the taping of THE PRICE IS RIGHT and along with her writing partner, Jon Emerson files this account of it:

 Recently, a friend of mine came to visit and wanted to do something “touristy” in the city.
 I happen to live very close to where they tape THE PRICE IS RIGHT and my dad happens to enjoy getting a day off from blogging, so it didn't take long to put two and two together...